Afayomide/tryhackmetest/README.md

 _When all the behaviour is implemented, feel free to add some observations or conclusions you like to share in the section_

+My write Up :

+# 1.
+By default I noticed the code was starting the db connection and closing it everytime a route is called.
+I fixed that by using a opening the connection once when a connection is established.

+# 2.
+By default The filtering was done on the Frontend which is bad for large datasets.

+# 3.
+I split the code into controllers, routes

+# 3.
+The frontend code was using <a> tag rather than Link from react router dom which is not ideal for routing in a react app

+# 4.
+For seperation of concern the types should have been in a different file so you can import them wherevery you want.
+Following the DRY rule

+# 5.
+I have added documentation for both the Frontend and backend in their respective folders.

+## conclusion

+Thank you for the opportunity and I look forward to reviewing my code with the team soon

 ### Database structure

 #### Hotels Collection